2023 TEACH Grants: Marion & Morrow

 IEP Bin Program

-Jodi Grafmiller, an Intervention Specialist at Hayes Elementary, received a TEACH grant for an Individualized Education Plan (IEP) bin program for underprivileged students with disabilities, such as autism, brain injuries, and physical limitations.
+Jodi Grafmiller, an Intervention Specialist at Marion City Schools/Hayes Elementary, received a TEACH grant for an Individualized Education Plan (IEP) bin program for underprivileged students with disabilities, such as autism, brain injuries, and physical limitations.
 An IEP bin is a specialized bin for each student equipped with necessities needed to meet that individual’s educational goals, such as math, writing, and literacy, as well as goals for adaptive behavior like following directions, increased independence, and self-care.
 The IEP bins incorporate a multitude of tools for students’ various learning styles.

 Building a Thinking Classroom